 ICCA Dubai has witnessed the rise & success of many food entrepreneurs since its inception.
-But it’s not every day that we see someone as young as Nuha Khaleel, 19 who is very much focused and is working towards her career goals to become an entrepreneur in the culinary industry following her dad’s footsteps.
+However, it’s not every day that we see someone as young as Nuha Khaleel, 19 who is very much focused on working towards her career goals to become an entrepreneur in the culinary industry following her father’s footsteps.

 Q. If I may ask who NuhaKhaleel is, what would you say?